iem-projects/pd-zexy/README.txt

 making pd run with the zexy external::
 ==============================================================================
-make sure, that pd will be looking at this location (add "-path <mypath>/pd/externs" either to your .pdrc or each time you execute pd) make sure, that you somehow load the zexy external (either add "-lib zexy" (if you advised pd somehow to look at the correct place) or "-lib <myzexypath>/zexy" to your startup-script (.pdrc or whatever) or load it via the object "zexy" at runtime
+make sure, that pd will be looking at the location you installed zexy to. ideally install zexy to some place, where pd already searches for libraries, e.g. "~/.local/lib/pd/extra/" (linux), "~/Library/Pd/extra/" (macOS) or "%AppData%\Pd\extra\" (Windows). if this is not an option, either add the path to your "Path..." settings in pd, or start pd with the cmdline option "-path /path/where/zexy/lives" (you can omit the trailing "/zexy" component of the path)

+make sure, that you somehow load the zexy external, either by adding something like [declare -path zexy -lib zexy] to your patches that use zexy, or by adding "zexy" to the "Startup..." libraries (or by starting pd with "-lib zexy").

 license::
 ==============================================================================